Islandora/documentation/docs/technical-documentation/migrate-csv.md

 ## Introduction

-__Why CSV?__ CSV files (whether separated by commas, tabs, or other delimiters) are easy to understand and work with, and there's good tooling available for using them with Drupal 8's [Migrate API](https://www.drupal.org/docs/8/api/migrate-api/migrate-api-overview).
+__Why CSV?__ CSV files (whether separated by commas, tabs, or other delimiters) are easy to understand and work with, and there's good tooling available for using them with Drupal's [Migrate API](https://www.drupal.org/docs/drupal-apis/migrate-api/migrate-api-overview).
 The Drupal contrib module [migrate_source_csv](https://www.drupal.org/project/migrate_source_csv) provides a source plugin that reads from a CSV file, and [migrate_plus](https://www.drupal.org/project/migrate_plus/) provides more tools and flexibility for creating migrations, including the ability to create customized migrations using YAML and package them up as [Features](https://www.drupal.org/project/features/).

 In this tutorial, we'll be inspecting each migration file in detail before running it.
 You'll start out by migrating the images themselves first, and then you'll create various Drupal entities to describe the files from the metadata in the CSV.
 It's not as scary as it sounds (especially since this module contains the data we'll be using in a `data` directory), but you will need a few things before beginning:

-1. An instance of Islandora 8.
-Use [Islandora 8 playbook](https://github.com/Islandora-Devops/islandora-playbook) to spin up an environment pre-loaded with all the modules you need (except this one)
+1. An instance of Islandora.
+Use [Islandora Playbook](https://github.com/Islandora-Devops/islandora-playbook) to spin up an environment pre-loaded with all the modules you need (except this one)
 1. Some basic command line skills.
 You won't need to know much, but you'll have to `vagrant ssh` into the box, navigate into Drupal, and use `git` and `drush`, etc...
 If you can copy/paste into a terminal, you'll survive.

-A big part of this tutorial relies on the [islandora_defaults](https://github.com/Islandora/islandora_defaults) and [controlled_access_terms_defaults](https://github.com/Islandora/controlled_access_terms/tree/8.x-1.x/modules/controlled_access_terms_defaults) features, which define the default metadata profile for Islandora (which we'll be migrating into).
+A big part of this tutorial relies on the [islandora_defaults](https://github.com/Islandora/islandora_defaults) and [controlled_access_terms_defaults](https://github.com/Islandora/controlled_access_terms/tree/2.x/modules/controlled_access_terms_defaults) features, which define the default metadata profile for Islandora (which we'll be migrating into).
 You're not required to use the `islandora_defaults` or `controlled_access_terms_defaults` for your repository, but for the purposes of demonstration, it saves you a lot of user interface administrivia so you can focus just on the learning how to migrate.
 By the time you are done with this exercise, you'll be able to easily apply your knowledge to migrate using any custom metadata profile you can build using Drupal.

 ## Overview

-The Migrate API is the main way to ingest batches of data into Drupal (and because Islandora 8 is Drupal, into Islandora).
+The Migrate API is the main way to ingest batches of data into Drupal (and because Islandora is Drupal, into Islandora).
 The Migrate module only provides the framework, it's up to you to create the rules that take data from a _source_, through a _process_ (i.e. a mapping) to a _destination_.
 A set of these rules is called a "migration".
 It has to be set up (as a Configuration Entity, either by importing a YAML file or by installing a Feature) and then it has to be run.

-Once a migration has been run, it will have created (or updated) a bunch of Drupal entities of one type - whether that's taxonomy terms, nodes, files, etc. Since an Object in Islandora 8 is made up of several different Drupal entities that refer to each other, it's going to take multiple migrations to create an Islandora object, and it's important to perform these migrations in a sensible order.
+Once a migration has been run, it will have created (or updated) a bunch of Drupal entities of one type - whether that's taxonomy terms, nodes, files, etc. Since an Object in Islandora is made up of several different Drupal entities that refer to each other, it's going to take multiple migrations to create an Islandora object, and it's important to perform these migrations in a sensible order.

 A basic Islandora object is at minimum:
 - a file, which holds the actual binary contents of an item